 A lawsuit is a statement of allegations.
 As of this writing, no court has ruled on the merits of the EEOC's lawsuit or the defendant's liability.
 However, the EEOC's complaint illustrates the type of conduct that may constitute illegal sexual harassment under federal law.
 Keep in mind, New York State and New York City also have laws governing sexual harassment and sex discrimination, which in some cases cover a broader range of conduct than Title VII.

-Also note that if you are the victim of sexual harassment, you have the right to seek your own counsel from a qualified New York employment law attorney.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, if you have been the victim of discriminatory conduct at work and need independent legal advice on what steps to take next.
+Also note that if you are the victim of sexual harassment, you have the right to seek your own counsel from a qualified New York employment attorney.
+Contact the Law Offices of Nisar Law Group, P.C., if you have been the victim of discriminatory conduct at work and need independent legal advice on what steps to take next.